 Yaber to unveil pocket-sized super slim projector Pico T1 at IFA 2022

 Pico T1 is Yaber's slimmest portable projector at just 13.1mm, which is a super thin 0.52 inches.
-Designed to provide the highest-quality images, the Pico T1 packs a lot of power into a smartphone-sized device..
+Designed to provide the highest-quality images, the Yaber Pico T1 packs a lot of power into a device that is the convenient size and weight of a smartphone.

-The Yaber Pico T1 weighs only 150g.
-This makes it an ideal "grab and go" projector that fits comfortably into pockets or a backpack, giving all-day power in a slimmer device.
+Measuring just 150 mm x 75 mm x 13.1 mm, the Yaber Pico T1 weighs only 150g.
+This makes it an ideal "grab and go" projector that fits comfortably into pockets or a backpack , giving all-day power in a slimmer device.

-Any visitors after those lucky first five will still be in with a chance of winning one of Yaber's on-the-day giveaways, including custom football socks in celebration of the upcoming FIFA World Cup Qatar 2022, custom canvas bags for the event, product introduction folds, and more.
+Any visitors after those lucky first five will still be in with a chance to take advantage of one of Yaber's on-the-day giveaways, including custom football socks in celebration of the upcoming FIFA World Cup Qatar 2022, custom canvas bags for the event, product introduction folds, and more.

+While at the stand, attendees can also learn more about Yaber's full range of best-selling entertainment projectors – all of which have been designed for use in any room and outside spaces, from your garden or shed to on-the-go use in tents or any other space you choose.

-Yaber's Ace K1, the next product being launched in October 2022, will also be presented at the IFA event.
+Yaber prides itself on the unique design of its entertainment projectors, making them portable and convenient for on the move.
+This includes the Ace K1, Yaber's next product being launched in October 2022 that will also be presented at the IFA event.

-Ideal for watching movies and sports, the Yaber Ace K1 is being released just in time for the FIFA World Cup Qatar 2022.
-This projector offers 650 ANSI lumens for a quality image, so users can follow the ball with a 15W in-built loudspeaker for big volume, to hear every call throughout the games.
+Ideal for watching movies, thanks to its brightness and clarity, the Yaber Ace K1 is being released just in time for those planning gatherings to watch the FIFA World Cup Qatar 2022.
+This projector offers 650 ANSI lumens for a quality image, so users can follow the ball with a 15W in-built loudspeaker for big volume to hear every call throughout the games.

+The Ace K1 also provides the usual features from Yaber, including autofocus, keystone correction, and condensation technology to prevent screen burn and black spots.
+It also features fast speed, a stable Wi-Fi connection, and a strong signal, so it can be used indoors or outside in the garden.

 Meet Yaber's expert home entertainment team on stand Booth #274, hall 25 on Friday 02 to Tuesday 06 September.
 To secure an advance meeting slot, contact the team via email at [email protected] or visit Yaber's website for more details on its range of entertainment projectors.